-Self-direction is only available for Level I PCS.
-Agency-direction is available for Level I, Level II and III PCS.
-To avoid any overlap of services, Personal Care Services is limited to those services not covered through the Medicaid State Plan and which cannot be procured from other formal or informal resources.
-Waiver funding shall be the funding source of last resort and requires prior authorization from the MCO via the participant's Person-Centered Service Plan.
+To avoid any overlap of services, PERS is limited to those services not covered through the Medicaid State Plan and which cannot be procured from other formal or informal resources.
+PD waiver funding is used as the funding source of last resort and requires prior authorization from the participant's chosen KanCare MCO.